The Word is GOD

 The "word was GOD" because it revealed the hidden GOD.
-As GOD is invisible and cannot be seen or felt, we can only know HIM as HE reveals HIMself.
+As GOD is spirit and thus invisible and cannot be seen or felt, we can only know HIM as HE reveals HIMself.
 One of the primary ways HE has chosen to do this is with words.
 Out of the "thick darkness" HE has chosen to speak with words of enlightenment.

 JOHN 1:3 All things were made by him [it, the word]; and without him [it, the word] was not any thing made that was made.

 Him in the above passage might better be translated it as Tyndale thus rendered it in the first English printed version of the Bible.
-Him elbowed its way into the text because of the false doctrine of the Trinity, which propagated the assumption that Yeshua (Jesus) was that word which was in the beginning with GOD.
+The word Him elbowed its way into the text because of the false doctrine of the Trinity, which propagated the assumption that Yeshua (Jesus) was that word which was in the beginning with GOD.
 They assumed and argued that this passage must be talking about our Lord being literally with GOD in the beginning, which of course He was not, except as were others- in GOD’s foreknowledge (see EPHESIANS 1:4 and 2 TIMOTHY 1:9).

 So, GOD’s word was "in the beginning" pointing towards HIM and without that word "was not anything made that was made".
 This is confirmed by the creation story in GENESIS chapter one, when, GOD said.
 Scripture tells us that GOD said and it was so; "Let there be light" and there was light; "Let there be a firmament" and there was; "Let the waters…be gathered together" and they were; "Let the earth bring forth" and it did; "Let there be lights…in heaven" and it was so; "Let the waters bring forth…the moving creature" and it was so; "Let the earth bring forth the living creature" and it was so; "Let us make man in our image" and it was so; GOD spoke this world into being with HIS words and therefore all creation points towards its Creator.